Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-Spind departed Barry Dock with a cargo of coal, coke and engine parts on Aug.
-9-1941, then left Milford Haven in Convoy OG 71 for Lisbon on Aug.
-12. Off Lisbon Spind was detached(?*) from the convoy in order to go the rest of the way to her destination on her own, and was alone in position 40 43N 11 39W when she was torpedoed in the morning of Aug.
-23-1941 by U-564 (Suhren) and later that morning by U-552 (Topp).
+Spind had arrived Milford Haven from Barry with a cargo of coal, coke and engine parts on Aug.
+9-1941, then left Milford Haven for Lisbon on Aug.
+12, joining Convoy OG 71.
+Off Lisbon Spind was detached(?*) from the convoy in order to go the rest of the way to her destination on her own, and was alone in position 40 43N 11 39W in the morning of Aug.
+23 when she was torpedoed by U-564 (Suhren) and later that morning by U-552 (Topp).
 According to "Nortraships flåte" both missed, which disagrees with Jürgen Rohwer**.
 U-552 then started shelling her, and the crew had to take cover.
-According to a log extract, the U-boat used machine guns, heavy guns and fire bombs.
+A log extract states that the U-boat used machine guns, heavy guns and fire bombs.
 Spind's gun crew was able to fire 2 shots at the U-boat before her entire complement managed to get into the lifeboats, 20 minutes after the attack had commenced - some had to jump overboard and were later picked up.
 The 2nd mate was shot and severely injured while lowering himself down to the starboard boat by sliding down the falls.
 When they left, the ship was on fire in the accommodations amidships from the fire bombs, as was the bunker coal in the 'tween deck.

 ** Jürgen Rohwer says Spind was torpedoed and damaged by U-564 at 03:35 (German time).
 In a footnote he says U-564 fired four single torpedoes and heard one definite and one possible detonation.
 According to him Spind was sunk 3 hours later by a coup de grâce and gunfire from U-552.
 He agrees with the position and date given above, as does Roger W. Jordan.
 The latter also says she was torpedoed by U-564 and U-552, shelled and sunk.
-I posted a query to the ubootwaffe.net forum (ref. link at the end of this text) in the hopes of clarifying this, and here's what Roland Berr could tell me:
+I posted a query to the ubootwaffe.net forum (external link) in the hopes of clarifying this, and here's what Roland Berr could tell me:

 06.48 h U-552 fired a spread of two torpedoes which missed Spind